 |Casey Mills, US counselor, at CG since 2012.
 Bachelor's in communication disorders, Colorado State University.
 Master's in education, Western Oregon State College.
 I love working with children and families and I am intrigued by family dynamics; I think family dynamics is a major contributing piece of the world's puzzle.
 Working with kids keeps me young . . . or at least young at heart.
 I believe that one must ask a child to find out what the Hokey Pokey is really all about. |

-My parents met on Dick Clark's “American Bandstand” over 50 years ago and have been together ever since.
+My parents met on Dick Clark's "American Bandstand" over 50 years ago and have been together ever since.
 I have an older brother who is one of the hardest-working people I know and continues to impress me daily.
 I have a wonderful wife and two awesome sons.
-I have one of the largest collections of surf wax in the world.

 |Leanne Moll, US English teacher, at CG since 2012.
 Bachelor's in music history & literature, Mills College.
 Master's in education, English language arts & literacy, Lewis & Clark College.
 Master's in musicology, Cornell University.
 I am a first-generation college graduate who has an unwavering belief in the transformative potential of education.
 As a high school student I was encouraged to not apply to college.
 My counselor viewed my gender, mixed ethnicity, and family's legacy of under-education and illiteracy as detrimental.
 I see these now as unique strengths.
 I am (still) driven by exceeding these low expectations and try to encourage my students to strive past any limiting expectations placed on them. |